[Rituals Under Occupation by Sliman Mansour ]

 Israel’s system of institutionalized segregation and discrimination against Palestinians, as a racial group, in all areas under its control amounts to a system of apartheid, and a serious violation of Israel’s human rights obligations.
 Almost all of Israel’s civilian administration and military authorities, as well as governmental and quasi-governmental institutions, are involved in the enforcement of a system of apartheid against Palestinians across Israel and the OPT and against Palestinian refugees and their descendants outside the territory. (emphasis added)

-As we will see below, ‘governmental and quasi-governmental institutions’ arguably includes Israeli universities.
+As we will see below, ‘governmental and quasi-governmental institutions’ includes Israeli universities.

 On the second point, the lack of academic freedom for Palestinians critical of the occupation and the genocide reached a nadir of sorts when Professor Nadera Shalhoub-Kevorkian was arrested, detained and eventually forced to resign her position at the Hebrew University Faculty of Law (which has a faculty exchange with Allard Law Faculty, UBC) because of criticism of the genocide she expressed on a podcast.
-This was at odds with the mainstream support for state policies across Israeli universities.
+This was at odds with Israeli universities’ efforts to manufacture broad based support for state policies across Israeli campuses and beyond.
 Since October 2023, Palestinian students have been suspended by Israeli universities, beaten, harassed and detained on campus for expressing dissent and criticizing the genocide.
 The notion that racial discrimination, the violation of basic rights and the degrading treatment of Palestinians does not reach the university campus is a myth that needs to be thoroughly dispelled.
 And this is to say nothing of the militarised targeting of Palestinian students at Birzeit University in the West Bank.
 It is to say nothing of the total or partial destruction of each and every university in the Gaza Strip, and the lethal targeting of Palestinian scholars, artists and university administrators.

 On the third point, many Israeli universities have long had ties to the Israeli military, part of the state apparatus indicted for committing genocide, not to mention for facilitating apartheid practices.
 The University of Haifa for example is host to the Israel Defense Academy.
 The Hebrew University, Technion, Tel Aviv University, all cooperate closely with the military and defence establishments.
 These are facts, not myths or allegations.

-With so many clear legal analyses of Israeli practices that amount to apartheid and crimes against humanity, it is important to query the sustained refusal of the Academic Senate at UBC to cut or suspend ties with Israeli universities.
-While the double standards and racism inherent in the outcomes of what have mercifully been civil if poorly informed debates have been pointed out by UBC faculty and students, I want here to pose a different question, which is the commitment of the University Senate to the rule of law.
-It’s not a question I’m usually that interested in, as the rule of law has been used historically as a key justification for colonial rule over the ‘non-West’; but in the liberal political imaginary and its norms and values that the Academic Senate is supposed to, in theory at least, uphold, lies the idea that when a court renders a judgment, its findings are respected and that public institutions abide by their rulings.
-In this case, the ICJ ruling of July 2024, the thousands of pages of meticulously collected and analysed evidence by major Palestinian, Israeli and international human rights organisations, that have all concluded that Israel is violating the prohibition on apartheid and inhumane treatment, and the clear connection between Israeli universities as public institutions that perpetuate and are implicated in state practices of apartheid and racial discrimination, ought to lead the Academic Senate to suspend or cut ties with Israeli institutions.
+With so many clear and unequivocal legal analyses of Israeli practices against Palestinians that amount to apartheid and crimes against humanity, it is important to query the sustained refusal of the Academic Senate at UBC to cut or suspend ties with Israeli universities.
+While the double standards and racism inherent in the outcomes of civil (if poorly informed) debates have been pointed out by UBC faculty and students, I want here to pose a different question, which concerns the commitment of the University Senate to the rule of law.
+It’s not a question I’m usually that interested in, as the rule of law has been used historically as a key justification for colonial rule over the ‘non-West’ and for the subjugation of Indigenous and colonised people; but in the liberal political imaginary that governs the norms and values that the Academic Senate is supposed to, in theory at least, uphold, lies the idea that when a court renders a judgment, its findings are respected and that public institutions will abide by those rulings.
+In this case, the ICJ ruling of July 2024, the thousands of pages of meticulously collected and analysed evidence by major Palestinian, Israeli and international human rights organisations – all of which have concluded that Israel is violating the prohibition on apartheid and inhumane treatment – and the clear connection between Israeli universities as public institutions that perpetuate and are implicated in state practices of apartheid and racial discrimination, ought to lead the Academic Senate to suspend or cut ties with Israeli institutions.
 The specific evidence that links Technion, Tel Aviv and Hebrew Universities to the military and security establishment is by now well established.
-When UBC chose to cut ties with South African institutions because of state apartheid practices, it did not do so because of any kind of strict legal liability, but because apartheid goes against the values of the UBC community and local, national and international laws prohibiting inhumane and degrading treatment based on race.
+When UBC chose in 1986 to partially divest from apartheid South Africa, it did not do so because of any kind of strict legal liability, but because apartheid went against the values of the UBC community and local, national and international laws prohibiting inhumane and degrading treatment based on race.

-A no-vote on a motion proposing to cut ties with Israeli institutions would not only be further proof (as if we needed it) of the continuing ‘Palestine Exception’ but in fact, another nail in the coffin of the notion of the rule of law.
-Perhaps it would only be in keeping with some of our politicians.
-The recent turn by David Eby, who is attempting to suspend or ‘pause’ certain aspects of DRIPA, because as it turns out, they are rather inconvenient from a settler perspective is one example.
+A no-vote on a motion proposing to cut ties with Israeli institutions would not only be further proof (as if proof were needed) of the continuing ‘Palestine Exception’ but in fact, another nail in the coffin of the notion that the rule of law guides the behaviour and norms of our institutions and their leaders.
+Perhaps it would only be in keeping with the actions of some of our political leaders.
+The recent turn by BC Premier David Eby, who has attempted to suspend or ‘pause’ certain aspects of the Declaration on the Rights of Indigenous People (“ DRIPA”), because as it turns out, they are rather inconvenient from a settler perspective is one example.
 Perhaps it is in keeping with Prime Minister Mark Carney’s about-face in his response to the illegal war of aggression being waged on Iran by Israel and the United States.
 While at first recognising its illegality, the PM then went on to state that ‘with regret’ he would nonetheless support the illegal war because he agrees with Israel and the US that Iran should not possess a nuclear weapon.
-We have entered a surreal conjuncture where the international order is disintegrating before our eyes and seemingly in free-fall, with an emergent (dis)order that facilitates authoritarian tendencies, being openly acknowledged by political leaders.
+We have entered a conjuncture where even lip service to the international legal order is no longer paid and instead, political leaders such as our own openly acknowledge the collapse of the international ‘rules-based order,’ inaugurating an emergent (dis)order that facilitates authoritarian tendencies and worse.

 It is a cruel irony, then, that what is happening in Palestine today is indeed, so much worse than apartheid.
 The Death Penalty law that was recently passed by the Knesset, which only applies to Palestinians, is more consistent with racial fascism than apartheid.
 A report by a group of UN experts concludes that “[o]ther aspects of the legislation, including military trials of civilians, systemic due process violations, and execution by hanging make it irreconcilable with the absolute prohibition of torture and other cruel, inhuman or degrading treatment or punishment.”
-Having observed a military tribunal in the occupied West Bank in 2011, the due process violations were multiple, obvious and clearly prejudicial to the Palestinian accused.
-Beyond procedure, we don’t have to imagine what current conditions in Israeli prisons are like; the latest report by the UN Special Rapporteur Francesca Albanese informs us that Israeli detention facilities, particularly since October 2023, are marked by the systematic torture of Palestinian prisoners.
+Having personally observed a military tribunal in the occupied West Bank in 2011, I can testify that the due process violations were multiple, obvious and clearly prejudicial to the Palestinian accused.
+Beyond procedural fairness, we don’t have to imagine what current conditions in Israeli prisons are like; the latest report by the UN Special Rapporteur Francesca Albanese informs us that Israeli detention facilities, particularly since October 2023, are marked by the systematic torture of Palestinian prisoners and that torture takes places widely, in non-custodial settings as well.

 The cost of the destruction of the lived built environment in Gaza, in Beirut and southern Lebanon, and now, in Tehran, has a human and generational cost that has become part of a globalised economy based on permanent warfare against civilian populations, that is being normalised, in part, through the impunity with which it is met.
 Professor Joel Beinin, writing about the resilience of the Israeli economy, notes that